In our family, we don’t “do” subject areas. We don’t really do tests, quizzes, essays or worksheets.

 It’s a little bit of a trick… because I’m not going to talk about teaching at all.

-Instead, I’m glad to share how we learn, radical unschooler, eighth-grade-ish daughter style!
+Instead, I’m glad to share how we learn, radical unschooler style!

 If you wonder how our learning happens “beyond the curriculum,” read on!
 Here, broken down in “subjects” that make sense for those of us with public-school experience, is how our family learns about the topics that interest Ashar most.

 I’d love to hear your comments on all of the posts above.
 I’m especially interested in hearing your success stories about natural learning!

 This post is part of the How to Teach Without a Curriculum linkup through the iHomeschool Network.
 Click the image below to read more posts on teaching without formal curriculum!